-We've currently tested five Ultimate Ears speakers.
+We've currently tested six Ultimate Ears speakers.
 Ultimate Ears is an American brand that manufactures audio products like speakers, headphones, and earbuds.
-Their speakers tend to be very well-built and portable, making them well-suited for outdoor use.
+Their speakers are very well-built and portable, making them well-suited for outdoor use.
 Also, many are compatible with the Ultimate Ears app, which has some sound customization features like a graphic EQ.
 Ultimate Ears speakers often don't have voice assistant support or Wi-Fi compatibility.
-Below, you’ll find our recommendations for the best UE Bluetooth speakers we’ve tested.
+Below, you’ll find our recommendations for the best UE speakers we’ve tested.

 Overall, Ultimate Ears makes speakers that are generally designed for outdoor use.
 Many of them have IP ratings for water and dust resistance, and they're generally well-built.
 Many of their speakers are compatible with the Ultimate Ears app, which has sound customization features like a graphic EQ and presets.
 However, the Ultimate Ears speakers we've tested generally don't support voice assistants, and many aren't compatible with Apple AirPlay or Google Chromecast.

 Ultimate Ears produces outdoor-oriented speakers at both premium and budget-friendly price points.
 They don't offer "lineups" like other manufacturers on the market, per se, but some of their models are available in first, second, or third generations with slight improvements along the way.
 Depending on your usage habits, the improvements may not be worth the added cost.